mikitas98/csy1018-assign1/README.md

 <br>27/11/2016: Changed the layout of the footer and updated the text on it.</br>

-<br>30/11/2016: Removed the contact informations and set the margins of the body (left and right).</br>
+<br>30/11/2016: Removed the contact informations and set the margins of the body (left and right).
+Also solved minors issues of the links on git.</br>